nojronatron/nojronatron.github.io/code401-files/class-notes-week9.md

 Android Develoeprs [Location Requests](https://developers.google.com/android/reference/com/google/android/gms/location/LocationRequest)

+## Wednesday 13Jul22

+### About OSS and Contributing

+Transparency is very important in development.

+OSS isn't just about free, it can be licensed and sold.

+Many eyes on OSS can make it better.

+Proprietary software can be constricted/restrictive in ways that do not support the community.

+OSS contributions can (and should) be highlighted on your resume, and definitely in your GitHub/repositories.

+Some OSS repos will have guidance for new contributors.
+Look for a "want to contribute?" button or link, or a search filter.

+Check GitHub Issue labels:

+- "good first issue"
+- "backlog" - indicates not enough time to work on these
+- "docs" - help improve documentation
+- "feature requests" - look for discussions around these to help get started

+GitHub "Trending" repos: Could be a good resource, but sometimes the trend is all the possible "good first issue" items are already solved.

+#### For the OSS Lab

+What is a good contribution?

+- Small bug fix in a noteable OSS project.
+- Fix/Add unit test in nateable OSS project.
+- Fix an issue in a hobby project.
+- Three separate small documentation contributions in separate projects OR 3 doc updates in a single LARGE project.

+*Do not* write fluff documentation.
+Ever.

 ## TODOs

 - [ ] Review Lambda methods in Java re: how 'context' is handled vs named methods.